Overview

 - High cholesterol.

-These factors can all be modified.
-Therefore, changing lifestyle habits can to some degree alter your risk.
+These factors can all be modified, so changing lifestyle habits can to some degree alter your risk.
 For example, regular exercise and a healthy low-fat diet rich in fruits and vegetables are related to a lower risk of Alzheimer's disease.

 Lifelong learning and social engagement

-Studies have found that socializing and engaging in activities that stimulate the mind throughout life can lower the risk of Alzheimer's disease.
+Studies have found that being social and doing activities that stimulate the mind throughout life can lower the risk of Alzheimer's disease.
 Low education levels — less than a high school education — appear to be a risk factor for Alzheimer's disease.

 Complications

-Alzheimer's symptoms such as memory loss, language loss, impaired judgment and other brain changes can make it harder to manage other health conditions.
+Alzheimer's disease can lead to a variety of complications.
+Symptoms such as memory loss, language loss, impaired judgment and other brain changes can make it harder to manage other health conditions.
 A person with Alzheimer's disease may not be able to:

 - Tell someone about being in pain.